uncomplicate/fluokitten/README.md

 Fluokitten is a Clojure library that implements category theory concepts, such as functors, applicative functors, monads, monoids etc. in idiomatic Clojure.

+There is a lot of documentation and tutorials at [Fluokitten Website](http://fluokitten.uncomplicate.org).
+Please make sure to check it out.

 ## Project Goals

 * Fit well into idiomatic Clojure - Clojure programmers should be able to use and understand Fluokitten like any regular Clojure library.